WRMD-CD: Local programming

 Before it launched its own newscasts, WRMD aired simulcasts of WKAQ-TV newscasts from San Juan, Puerto Rico, along with weather forecasts from Orlando sister station WTMO-CD.
 The station launched a weekday-only news operation on September 9, 2014, and currently runs newscasts at 6 p.m. and 11 p.m.
-The station also airs Spanish-language Florida Lottery drawings.
+The station also airs Florida Lottery drawings with Spanish language audio.
 On August 14, 2011, the station debuted its first locally produced program, a lifestyle and entertainment magazine program titled Holaciudad teve!, which airs Sundays at 6 p.m.

 On June 11, 2018, six months after the purchase by NBCUniversal, the station launched two half-hour afternoon newscasts at 5 and 5:30 p.m. in addition to the 6 p.m. show.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: